-$^{^{44}\}mathrm{Note}$: Q-ALL: I think it's reasonable to call this "DOL XML" instead of "DIF XML", as to emphasize the "brand" DOL
+39 NOTE: Q-ALL: We need to revise this following the agreement to drop the XML and RDF serializations.
+40 NOTE: Q-ALL: I think it's reasonable to call this "DOL XML" instead of "DIF XML", as to emphasize the "brand" DOL

-$^{^{45}\}mathrm{Note}$: FYI: advanced namespacing is the solution that addresses this requirement
+$^{^{41}\}mathrm{Note}$: FYI: advanced namespacing is the solution that addresses this requirement

-46 Note: FYI: we shall establish the conformance of an initial set of languages with DOL.
+42Note: FYI: we shall establish the conformance of an initial set of languages with DOL.
 As a part of that work we deliver the "onto-logical translation graph" between these languages.
 Anyone, who wants to establish the conformance of another language with DOL, has to add a node to the graph, and at least one edge from/to an existing node.

-$^{^{47}\}mathrm{Note}$: TODO: meet the requirements of people who combine OWL reasoners with Prolog.
-Some
+43 Note: TODO: meet the requirements of people who combine OWL reasoners with Prolog.
+Some additional research needed on combining logics that have a model theory with those that don't

-Figure 7.1.: Translating two OSM languages into a third one
+Figure 7.1.: Translating two OMS languages into a third one